Moe Berg: Career as a catcher (1926–1934)

 The 1926 season began with Berg informing the White Sox that he would skip spring training and the first two months of the season in order to complete his first year at Columbia Law School.
 He did not join the White Sox until May 28.
-Bill Hunnefield was signed by the White Sox to take Berg's place at shortstop, and was having a very good year, batting over .300.
+Bill Hunnefield was signed by the White Sox to take Berg's place at shortstop and was having a very good year, batting over .300.
 Berg played in only 41 games, batting .221.

 Berg returned to Columbia Law School after the season to continue studying for his law degree.
-Despite White Sox owner Charles Comiskey offering him more money to come to spring training, Berg declined, and informed the White Sox that he would be reporting late for the 1927 season.
+Despite White Sox owner Charles Comiskey offering him more money to come to spring training, Berg declined, and informed the White Sox that he would report late for the 1927 season.
 Noel Dowling, a professor to whom Berg explained his situation, told Berg to take extra classes in the fall, and said that he would arrange with the dean a leave of absence from law school the following year, 1928.

 Because he reported late, Berg spent the first three months of the season on the bench.
 In August, a series of injuries to catchers Ray Schalk, Harry McCurdy, and Buck Crouse left the White Sox in need of somebody to play the position.
 Schalk, the White Sox player/manager, selected Berg, who did a fine job filling in.
 Schalk arranged for former Philadelphia Phillies catcher Frank Bruggy to meet the team at their next game, against the New York Yankees.
 Bruggy was so fat that pitcher Ted Lyons refused to pitch to him.
 When Schalk asked Lyons whom he wanted to catch, the pitcher selected Berg.

 In Berg's debut as a starting catcher, he had to worry not only about catching Lyons' knuckleball, but also about facing the Yankees' Murderers' Row lineup, which included Babe Ruth, Lou Gehrig, and Earle Combs.
 Lyons beat the Yankees 6–3, holding Ruth hitless.
 Berg made the defensive play of the game when he caught a poor throw from the outfield, spun and tagged out Joe Dugan at the plate.
 He caught eight more times during the final month and a half of the season.